pytchlang/pytch-vm/doc/source/developer/actor.rst

 Much behaviour is shared between ``Sprite`` and ``Stage``, so there is a base class on the Python side.
 This class is the ``Actor`` class.

-As in Scratch, there is one ‘master’ instance of each ``Actor`` class.
+As in Scratch, there is one ‘original’ instance of each ``Actor`` class.
 There can be other instances of Sprite-derived classes.
 These are ‘clones’.
 The ``Stage`` cannot have clones.